-- Eighteen weeks: 70 calendar days before the birth and 56 calendar days afterwards. - It is not obligatory to take Maternity leave.
+- 18 weeks: 70 working days before the birth and 56 working days afterwards. - It is not obligatory to take Maternity leave.

-Payment and funding
+Payment, funding and taxation

 - 77.58 per cent of net earnings, based on the individual's earnings in the last 12 months, with no upper limit on payment.
 The minimum benefit cannot be less than €392 per month. - Payments are taxed. - Funded from the Social Insurance Fund (SODRA), which is financed by contributions from employers and employees.
 Self-employed people are obliged to pay social insurance contributions.
 Women taking Maternity leave receive pension credits to maintain their pension rights.